Lady Muriel Paget: Rakovsky's statement – questions in the House of Commons

-In March 1938 Christian Rakovsky, a former Soviet ambassador to the United Kingdom who was on trial in Moscow for treason, made a statement to the court in which he declared that he had first begun spying for Britain in 1924, and, furthermore, that he had recommenced his espionage activities in 1934 at the express request of Lady Muriel Paget.
+In March 1938, Bulgarian Christian Rakovsky, a former Soviet ambassador to the United Kingdom, was on trial in Moscow, accused with 20 others of conspiring with Leon Trotsky against Stalin and other treason.
+During the Show Trial, known as the Trial of the Twenty-One, Rakovsky confessed to all the charges against him.
+He made a statement to the court in which he declared that he had first begun spying for Britain in 1924, and, furthermore, that he had recommenced his espionage activities in 1934 at the express request of Lady Muriel Paget.
+Rakovsky, who had also been the Soviet ambassador to Japan, likewise confessed to being a spy for Japan.
 Rakovsky's statement prompted questions in the House of Commons.
-On 9 March 1938, Miss Ellen Wilkinson (Labour Party MP for Jarrow) claimed Lady Muriel had "been lecturing on (her) experiences as (a member) of the British Intelligence Services".
+On 9 March 1938, Ellen Wilkinson (Labour Party MP for Jarrow) claimed Lady Muriel had "been lecturing on (her) experiences as (a member) of the British Intelligence Services".

 Prime Minister Chamberlain replied that Lady Muriel had "no experience in the British Intelligence Service" and stressed that her work was "thoroughly unselfish and humanitarian".
 Wilkinson retorted that "those who know something about her work have reason to doubt the statement just made by the Prime Minister", and Willie Gallacher (Communist Party member for Fife West) asserted that Rakovsky was telling the truth.
 Chamberlain reiterated that none of the British subjects' names mentioned at the trial had ever worked for British Intelligence services, and William Leach (Labour, Bradford Central) urged the Prime Minister to take steps "to protect the innocent victims of these fantastic stories".
 Shortly afterwards the dacha was closed.

 Death

-Lady Muriel Paget died of cancer in 1938, aged 61.
+In 1938, Lady Muriel Paget died in her sleep of cancer, aged 61, at her London home, 1, Devonshire Terrace.
 She was buried at Cranmore, Somerset.
-Her home from 1901 to 1902, 10 Cornwall Terrace, Regent's Park, London is named Paget House after her.
+Her home from 1901–2, 10 Cornwall Terrace, Regent's Park, London is named Paget House after her.